A: In basic terms:

 If the employer operates an occupational sick pay scheme, sick pay could still be paid through that scheme even if earnings are less than LEL to ensure employees are not worse off.

 The Working Tax Credit (WTC) and Child Tax Credit (CTC) were introduced in April 2003 to help families on middle incomes.
-The amount of WTC depends on a number of factors including the number of hours worked, how many children the employee has and the amount of eligible childcare costs.
+The amount of WTC depends on several factors including the number of hours worked, how many children the employee has and the amount of eligible childcare costs.

 Working Tax Credit is calculated on actual taxable earnings, so if these are reduced by a salary sacrifice, an individual's WTC entitlement may increase.